A topic from the subject of Analysis in Chemistry.

 1. Enzyme Activity Assay:

-- Prepare a reaction mixture by adding carbonic anhydrase enzyme solution, buffer solution, and phenolphthalein solution to a cuvette.
+1. Prepare a reaction mixture in a cuvette by adding a known volume of carbonic anhydrase enzyme solution, buffer solution, and phenolphthalein solution.
+Ensure the solution is saturated with CO2 by bubbling CO2 gas through the solution for a few minutes before adding the enzyme.

-- Start the reaction by adding a small volume of zinc sulfate solution.
+2. Start the reaction by adding a small, precisely measured volume of zinc sulfate solution.

-- Record the time it takes for the phenolphthalein solution to turn pink, indicating the production of hydroxide ions from carbonic acid.
+3. Immediately start the stopwatch and record the time it takes for the phenolphthalein solution to turn pink, indicating the production of hydroxide ions (OH-) from the hydration of carbonic acid (H2CO3).

 2. Control Reactions: